 The most reasonable reason for eSIM not having a signal on your iPhone is that your operator or service doesn’t have stable coverage in the region where you are currently present.
 Nonetheless, if you are on an international trip, we recommend verifying that eSIM has no limitations because of a billing problem.

-How to fix broken eSIM on iPhone
+How to fix a broken eSIM on iPhone

 Since the eSIM is a virtual feature, it can be broken or lost, which means the issue is with configuration or installation.